InForsaken/Stock-Price-Prediction/README.md

 ## Overview

 ### Description
 This project is a web-based stock price prediction application built using Dash, Keras, and other Python libraries.
-The application allows users to input a stock symbol, select a date range, and specify the number of epochs for training an LSTM (Long Short-Term Memory) model.
+The application allows users to input a stock symbol, select a date range, and specify the number of epochs, batch size and sequence length for training an LSTM (Long Short-Term Memory) model.
 The predicted stock prices are visualized along with additional information such as company details and real-time stock information.

 ### Features
 - **Stock Data Fetching:** Utilizes the Yahoo Finance API (`yfinance`) to fetch historical stock data.